Corruption in Italy: Government

 the provision of any written nor oral test.

 In 2002, the Berlusconi government "virtually abolished the crime of false accounting", a move that caused a growth in corruption and Mafia crime.

 As of 2012, Filippo Penati, a PD politician, was being investigated for corruption, specifically bribery.
 So was PdL party member Marco Mario Milanese, whose fellow party members in parliament managed to prevent his arrest.

 Industry Minister Federica Guidi resigned in March 2016 when evidence emerged that she sought to help her boyfriend's business by helping to pass a certain budget amendment.
 Her boyfriend, Gianluca Gemelli, faced charges of corruption and influence peddling in the so-called Basilicata case.

+In July 2024, Italian lawmakers voted to decriminalize the crime of abuse of office.
+Critics of the new legislation have said that citizens reporting public corruption will no longer be protected by the law.

 Silvio Berlusconi

-Silvio Berlusconi, billionaire, media mogul, and prime minister of Italy for three periods (1994-5, 2001–6, and 2008–11), was frequently accused of corruption.
-His firms have been charged with such crimes as bribery and false invoicing, and Berlusconi himself has widely been rumored to have Mafia ties.
+Silvio Berlusconi (1936–2023), billionaire, media mogul, and prime minister of Italy for three periods (1994–1995, 2001–2006, and 2008–2011), was frequently accused of corruption.
+His firms have been charged with such crimes as bribery and false invoicing, and Berlusconi himself has widely been rumored to have had Mafia ties.
 In 2011, the U.S. State Department named Berlusconi as participating in the "commercial sexual exploitation of a Moroccan child".

 Convicted of tax fraud in 2012, he was removed from the Italian Senate after the Supreme Court confirmed the verdict the next year, but not imprisoned.
 In June 2013 he was found guilty of paying a teenage girl for sex, and of abusing his political power, but the verdict was overturned in 2014.